Learn

 The W-9 collects your taxpayer identification number so payers can issue 1099 forms.
 Learn when to provide one, when to refuse, and how to protect your SSN.

 If you've ever freelanced, worked as an independent contractor, or opened a bank account, you've almost certainly been asked to fill out a W-9.
-Despite being one of the simplest tax forms, the W-9 is also one of the most misunderstood; and one of the most frequently exploited by scammers.
-Understanding what it does, who needs it, and how to protect yourself is essential in today's economy.
+Despite being one of the simplest tax forms, the W-9 is also one of the most misunderstood, and one of the most frequently exploited by scammers.
+Understanding what it does, who needs it, and how to protect yourself matters in today's economy.

 The W-9 was developed as a data collection tool to support the information reporting system.
 Unlike the W-2 or 1099, the W-9 itself is never filed with the IRS.
 Instead, it serves as the mechanism by which a payer collects your taxpayer identification number (TIN) so they can accurately prepare the 1099 forms they do file with the IRS.